casatrick/polymarket-arbitrage-bot-python/README.md

-# Polymarekt Arbitrage Trading Strategies
+# Polymarket Arbitrage Trading Strategies

 This polymarket arbitrage trading bot utilizes the five arbitrage strategies implemented in the bot.